mayank-nebula/LG-Chatbot/README.md

         .filter((item: any) => item.videoId)
         .map((item: any) => formatEvent(item, detailsMap[item.videoId], false));

-      // 2.
-RE-DISTRIBUTION LOGIC
+      // 4.
+RE-DISTRIBUTION LOGIC (The Cache Fix)
-      // Check if "Upcoming" events should actually be "Live" based on current time const now = new Date();
+      // If an 'upcoming' event's start time has passed, move it to 'live' const now = new Date();
       const live: any[] = [...initialLive];
       const upcoming: any[] = [];